 Key point: Early petrol models fare slightly better, but sample sizes are tiny (380 vehicles for 2011 petrol vs 3,913 diesels).
 You're buying into rarity without proven longevity.

-Current median mileage for a 2016 petrol sits at just 48,444 miles.
-That's a seven-year-old SUV with barely 7,000 miles per year average.
-Find one with full history and you're getting a vehicle that's spent most of its life parked.
-The 2017 petrol is even better - 45,226 miles median and a 91.9% first MOT pass rate.
+The mileages back this up.
+A 2016 petrol has a median of just 48,444 miles.
+That's a seven year old SUV averaging barely 7,000 miles a year.
+Most of them have spent their lives parked.
+The 2017 petrol is similar, 45,226 miles median and a 91.9% first MOT pass rate.

-The 2020 diesel data is worrying, but sample size is tiny (just 50 vehicles, 133 tests).
-An 85% pass rate and 484/1000 reliability at age three is genuinely poor for any modern vehicle.
-Whether this is representative or statistical noise won't be clear for another two years of testing.
+The 2020 diesel data is concerning, though the sample is small (50 vehicles, 133 tests).
+An 85% pass rate and 484 out of 1000 reliability at age three is poor for any modern car.
+We'll need another couple of years of data before we know if this is representative.

-If you're buying nearly-new, the What Car? owner satisfaction surveys suggest Evoque buyers tolerate faults for the brand cachet.
-That's fine if you're leasing on a three-year cycle.
-It's financial suicide if you're planning to run one for a decade.
+Worth noting: What Car? owner surveys suggest Evoque buyers tend to accept faults because they like the car.
+That's fine on a three year lease.
+Less fine if you're planning to keep one for a decade.

 Is the Range Rover Evoque reliable?